18F/development-guide/_pages/security/incident-response-drills.md

 You don't want to be creating or testing recovery processes while things are on fire. 🔥

+When things are on fire, you want to be able to focus on fixing the issues and getting your system back online and in working order as soon as possible.
+Having an already established incident recovery practice will allow you and your team to focus on the problem, rather than the process.

 Preparing and practicing ahead of time is a good idea.
 Running incident response drills on an annual basis at the very least is a good idea!

 ## How to Run an Incident Response Drill